 An outstanding opportunity for NWG Inc members and colleagues to foster inspiration and creative skills at this remarkable hub of Western Sydney literary programs and events.

-NEW Writers Group Incorporated committee has accepted the gracious invitation made by WestWords Executive Director Michael Campbell to base NWG Inc’s regular monthly events at the delightful WestWords venue, 41 Hunter Street, Parramatta in 2024.
+NEW Writers Group Incorporated committee has accepted the gracious invitation made by WestWords Executive Director Michael Campbell to base NWG Inc’s regular monthly events on Saturday afternoons at the delightful WestWords venue, 41 Hunter Street, Parramatta in 2024.

 “How do we condense what we do at WestWords into a simple message?
 In a nutshell, it’s about telling stories that represent the people of Western Sydney.”